-The red drum (Sciaenops ocellatus) is also called redfish, channel bass, spottail, red bass or reds and are one of the most popular sport fish for anglers of every stripe.
-It’s a widespread estuarine fish that’s a target from North Carolina to Texas and throughout the gulf states.
+The red drum (Sciaenops ocellatus) is also called redfish, channel bass, spottail, red bass, or reds and is one of the most popular sport fish for anglers of every stripe.
+It’s a widespread estuarine fish that’s a target from North Carolina to Texas and throughout the Gulf of Mexico states.

-It is named after the “drumming” sound they make during spawning and when taken out of the water.
+It is named after its ‘drumming’ sound during spawning and when taken out of the water.
 The sound is produced by muscles rubbing against an inflated air bladder.

-Juvenile red drum inhabit rivers, bays, salt marshes, fresh water, canals, tidal creeks, and passes in estuaries for up to four years (about 4-pounds for males and 6-pounds for females), after which they usually move to nearshore or open ocean waters as adults.
-Some populations of reds stay inshore for their lifetime (South Florida, for example).
+Juvenile red drum inhabits rivers, bays, salt marshes, fresh water, canals, and tidal creeks and passes in estuaries for up to four years (about 4-pounds for males and 6-pounds for females), after which they usually move to nearshore or open ocean waters as adults.
+However, some populations of reds stay inshore for their lifetime (South Florida, for example).

-They’re much hardier than snook and bonefish because they can withstand much colder water and can tolerate being hatchery reared.
+- They’re much hardier than snook and bonefish because they can withstand much colder water and tolerate being hatchery-reared.

-Fishing restrictions have restored their populations.
-Each state has its own regulations – be sure to be up to speed on that issue.
+- Fishing restrictions have restored their populations.
+However, each state has its regulations – be sure to be up to speed on that issue.

-Red drum are reddish brown on the back, fadding to white below.
+Red Drums are reddish brown on the back, fading to white below.
 Juveniles have a copper or bronze tint.
-Most red drum have one distinctive black spot at the base of the tail, but some have several spots – others have none.
+Most Red Drum have one distinctive black spot at the base of the tail, but some have several spots – others have none.

-In the Gulf of Mexico reds are a lighter red than those that reside in muddy bays.
-When taken from the water, the fish may turn a darker red.
+In the Gulf of Mexico, reds are lighter than those in muddy bays.
+When taken from the water, the fish may turn a darker red

-Red drum thrive in a wide range of salinities and temperatures, an adaptation that suits their versatile lifestyle.
+Red Drums thrive in a wide range of salinities and temperatures, an adaptation that suits their versatile lifestyle.
 Juveniles can tolerate fresh water, whereas larger reds prefer higher salinities.
 They are comfortable from 50°F to about 81.5°F water.
-Small red drum can withstand a greater range, from about 36°F to 91°F. They are vulnerable to sudden drops in temperatures and will move into warmer, deeper waters during cold spells.
+Small Red Drum can withstand a greater range, from about 36°F to 91°F. However, they are vulnerable to sudden temperature drops and will move into warmer, deeper waters during cold spells.

 Fishing for reds:

-Unless a crab pattern, keep your fly moving at a steady pace (bait or streamer-like pattern), especially if the fish shows interest – if you stall or speed up – it’s gone.
-You can, however, pulse retrieve a distinctly obvious shrimp pattern because that’s how they ambulate.
+- Unless a crab pattern, keep your fly moving at a steady pace (bait or streamer-like pattern), especially if the fish shows interest – if you stall or speed up – it’s gone.
+However, you can retrieve a distinctly obvious shrimp pattern because that’s how they ambulate.

-Although they seem to have a pretty broad palate for flies, stay with patterns that are diet favorites.
+- Although they have a broad palate for flies, they stay with diet favorites patterns.

 Crab pattern fishing tactics:

 Casting to a tailing redfish 45-feet away in heavy grass is problematic, but if you remember that crabs don’t flea, they submerge, you’ll do fine using the following tactic.
-Here again, it’s only a short cast, but it has to be accurate.
-Judge the direction the tailer is heading and drop your fly about 2-feet in front and don’t do anything but wiggle the LINE – using only your wrist to enact the scene.
-In thick grass – moving the fly will only get you hung-up so be patient.
-A little movement of a leaf will attract the attention of an approaching and feeding/tailing red. it’s almost a foolproof tactic.
+Again, it’s only a short cast, but it must be accurate.
+Judge the direction the tailer is heading and drop your fly about 2 feet in front and don’t do anything but wiggle the LINE – using only your wrist to enact the scene.
+In thick grass – moving the fly will only get you hung up, so be patient.
+A little movement of a leaf will attract the attention of an approaching and feeding/tailing red.
+It’s almost a foolproof tactic.